 The Palace of the Inquisition and the House

-In this construction stand the architectural elements inherited from southern Spain, where the Arabic architecture had an upswing in the periods when they tried to occupy Spain coming in from the sea via the south.
-For example, the ground where the cathedral of Malaga is standing now has a fascinating history of having a mosque, and times of having a cathedral dating back more than 600 years.
-The constructions of the house and the architectural elements were made by Master hands of wood carpentry and masonry.
+In this construction stand, the architectural elements inherited from southern Spain, where the Arabic architecture had an upswing in the periods when they tried to occupy Spain coming in from the sea via the south.
+For example, the ground where the cathedral of Malaga is standing now has a fascinating history of having a mosque, and times of having a temple dating back more than 600 years.
+The construction of the house and the architectural elements were made by the Master’s hands of wood carpentry and masonry.
 They created spaces such as the vestibule and the cistern of the viewpoint in the house.
 These features make this enclosure an exceptional model of a typical Cartagena’s colonial house.

-After the Independence, during the rest of the 19th and half of the 20th century, this house was owned by civilians, until the Colombian State acquired it for the house of this museum.
+After Independence, during the rest of the 19th and half of the 20th century, this house was owned by civilians until the Colombian State acquired it for the home of this museum.

 The Court of the Holy Office of the Inquisition

 Was established in Cartagena de Indias in 1610 and was the third of the courts in America, after Mexico and Lima.
 The Court investigated, processed, and punished near 900 people during the 200 years of its permanency in this city.
 They were accused of practices considered heresy by the Catholic faith, such as witchcraft, enchantment, reading forbidden books, bigamy, Judaizing practices, and many others.